This group is meant to discuss the integration of PBL with gamification.

 This is game that offers extensive strategic learning for higher education learners.
 However, there is no age limit to play this game.
 The game is played by over 1 million learners around the globe.
 The storyline of the game revolves around an economy which is full of businessmen, scientist, students, entrepreneurs etc.

 They live in a friendly yet business-oriented community.
-However, players have to use their strategic and analytical thinking, experience and knowledge to implement impactful business strategies in order to bring exponential success in your company.
+However, players have to use their strategic and analytical thinking, experience and knowledge to implement impactful business strategies in order to bring exponential success in your company.- This topic was modified 5 years, 1 month trước by George Atzemian.

 If some of you ins interested in GBL and specifically how to use entertaining games for educational purposes then lately a good book was published: Learning, Education & Games, Volume 3.
 You can download a free pdf copy from here: http://press.etc.cmu.edu/index.php/product/learning-education-games-volume-3/